 Then add in the benefits of chickpeas.
 These are fibre rich protein sources, but they also contain oxygen carrying iron and potassium which supports our muscle contractions and nerve function.

-There are still a few more to go.
+There are still a few more healthy minimal ingredient recipes to go.
 So, keep reading.

 Fish pie with spinach or kale

 How it’ll benefit you.
-I love this recipe because it’s so versatile and you can make small batches and freeze them.
+This is one of my favourite healthy minimal ingredient recipes because it’s so versatile and you can make small batches and freeze them.
 You can also use fresh, frozen or tinned fish or a mixture of these.
 You also get to play with the toppings, so especially now think of mixing it up a little.
 You could choose from potatoes (sweet or normal, skins on or off) or add mashed celeriac or even butter beans.

 Fish, especially oily fish like salmon, mackerel or tuna contain omega-3 fatty oils which are good for supporting the outer parts of your cells (the membranes).
 When these are strong and pliable it means that only beneficial nutrients or substances can get in and waste can easily get out.
 One of the reasons that we feel unwell is because of toxins getting into our cells, so we really need to protect them.
 Oily fish is also good for our nerves and muscle contraction and for keeping our joints healthy and not inflamed.
 It’s also good for our skin and our heart.